Computer Sciences

 Theoretical Framework

-The purpose of the study is to evaluate how the knowledge or education about technology can change the lives of the elderly population in rural areas.
+The purpose of the study is to evaluate how knowledge or education about technology can change the lives of the elderly population in rural areas.
 For this purpose, the theoretical framework will be based on the research of Niehaves and Plattfaut (2014), which analyzed the impact of technology on the lives of the elderly population in rural areas (Niehaves & Plattfaut, 2014).
-Technology, especially information technology is playing an essential role in making the elderly population active and independent longer.
+Technology, especially information technology, is playing an essential role in making the elderly population active and independent longer.
 The elderly population is now involved in using the technology for different purposes.
 They use technology to have social interaction with the world and also to have knowledge about what is going on in the world.
-It is also found that the elderly population in indulged in the use of information technology more as compared to the younger or the adults.
-The elderly population is neglected by society, and that is why they don’t find any other way to remain socially active but to use the social network or the Internet.
+It is also found that the elderly population indulged in the use of information technology more as compared to the younger or the adults.
+The elderly population is neglected by society, and that is why they don’t find any other way to remain socially active but to use social networks or the Internet.
 Moreover, the study also found that the internet and the use of technology have also changed the quality of life of the elderly population by different means.
 Technology has now provided great healthcare advancements, easy ways to know different things, and many other tools which are helpful for the elderly population to have a better lifestyle.

 Summary